Ohme Home Pro review

 The EV charger market has changed

-Ohme’s solution?
-The Ohme Home Pro.
+Ohme’s answer is the Home Pro.

 Intelligent features